ohnosequences/mg7/docs/paper/paper.md

 ## A new approach to data analysis

 MG7 proposes to define and work with a particular data analysis task as a software project, using Scala.
-The idea is that *everything*: data description, their location, configuration parameters, the infrastructure used, <!-- TODO --> ... should be expressed as Scala code, and treated in the same way as any (well-managed) software project.
+The idea is that *everything*: data description, their location, configuration parameters and the infrastructure used should be expressed as Scala code, and treated in the same way as any (well-managed) software project.
 This includes, among other things, using version control systems (`git` in our case), writing tests, making stable releases following [semantic versioning](http://semver.org/) or publishing artifacts to a repository.

 What we see as key advantages of this approach (when coupled with compile-time specification and checking), are